YoselynR/Potential-aquaculture-YoselynR/README.md

 Squid: Suitable SST between 8°C and 13°C, depth between 20m and 180m.

 ## Purpose
 A general function, calculate_suitable_eez_area(), was developed to allow for similar analyses for different species, temperature/depth preferences, and time periods.
 This makes the workflow scalable and adaptable to other marine species and different geographic regions.
+The project highlights the utility of spatial data processing and visualization techniques in determining aquaculture potential, helping stakeholders prioritize areas for farming specific species.
+The mapping clearly demonstrates the geographic variation in aquaculture suitability, offering valuable insights for marine resource management and aquaculture planning.
+The approach can be extended to other species or regions, making it a flexible tool for marine resource management and aquaculture development.

 ## Highlights
 - Key libraries like raster, sp, sf, terra, and tmap were used to load, manipulate, and visualize spatial data.